Copyright in Generative Deep Learning: Copyright of Generated Works

-In particular, in 2020, the European Parliament adopted a Resolution ``on Intellectual property rights for the development of artificial intelligence technologies'', which follows a 2017 Resolution with recommendations to the Commission on Civil Law Rules on Robotics, the first step in trying to regulate this chaotic field.
+In particular, in 2020, the European Parliament adopted a Resolution ``on intellectual property rights for the development of artificial intelligence technologies'', which follows a 2017 Resolution with recommendations to the Commission on Civil Law Rules on Robotics, the first step in trying to regulate this chaotic field.
 In 2017, the European Parliament asked a solution to protect and, at the same time, foster innovation to the Commission, in order to overcome the problem of non-allocating rights explained above, supporting a horizontal and technologically neutral approach to intellectual property.
 This approach appears to have an influence on the content of the most recent Resolution.
-Here, the Parliament highlights the importance of creating a regulation to protect IPRs in the field of AI, in order to protect innovation and also create the legal certainty and build the trust needed to encourage investments in these technologies (points 3 and 6).
+Here, the Parliament highlights the importance of creating a regulation to protect IPRs in the field of AI, in order to protect innovation, guarantee the legal certainty and build the trust needed to encourage investments in these technologies (points 3 and 6).
 Then, it suggests to not impart legal personality to AI - so, no rights can be assigned to it (point 13).
 On the contrary, it recommends, if copyright is considered as the correct protection for AI-generated works, to assign the ownership of rights to the person who prepares and publishes a work lawfully, provided that the technology designer has not expressly reserved the right to use the work in that way (from the Explanatory Statement of Report A9-0176/2020, on which the Resolution is based; point 15 specifies that ownership of rights should only be assigned to natural or legal persons that created the work lawfully, but in our opinion the term ``created'' in the context of AI-generated works is misleading and unclear, and the explanation reported above is more useful).
-In addition, it clarifies that this position is legally correct and harmonized with the existing law; the only requirement is to consider the condition of originality as satisfied not only if the process is creative, but even just if the result is creative (this because AI-generated creation and \textit{traditional} creation still have in common the aim of expanding cultural heritage, even if the creation takes place by means of a different act).
-So, following this Resolution, the owner of the rights will be the person that has prepared and published the work lawfully.
-This kind of conclusion is not a news for whom has conducted researches in this field, and we can arrive to the same result of the European Parliament in different ways.
+In addition, it clarifies that this position is legally correct and harmonized with the existing law; the only requirement is to consider the condition of originality as satisfied not only if the process is creative, but even when the result is creative.
+This derives from the assumption that AI-generated creation and \textit{traditional} creation still have the aim of expanding cultural heritage in common, even if the creation takes place by means of a different act.
+For this reason, if and when this Resolution is embraced by the European Commission too, the owner of the rights will be the person that has prepared and published the work lawfully.